jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Fine Tuning.md

 - gives us greater influence in how the model behaves and reacts since the context is baked into the weights instead of being supplemented on top as an extra technique
 - better for speed when running the model - smaller prompt context windows to still get the best responses for specific use cases
 - good for when datasets are available, specific industries that have easily identifiable patterns (specific jargon)
+- can produce highest accuracy in [[Sub Paper - Comparing RAG, Fine-Tuning, and Prompt Engineering for Chatbot development|Chaubey et al.'s]] comparison paper and outperform their base models

 ##### Cons
 - information cut-off (outdated)
+- data preparation and training processes are so compute-intensive and time-consuming -> powerful GPUs running in parallel and large memory to store the fine-tuned LLM
+- poor generalisation, can't be used in multiple application, only for the specific application it was fine tuned for
+- poor datasets will impact the effectiveness of the final model